HHS/simpler-grants-gov/documentation/decisions/adr/2023-12-15-deliverable-reporting-strategy.md

 ### Assigning issues to deliverables

+- **Milestones per 10k:** Add the issue to a milestone that represents a 10k deliverable and tag the 30k deliverable in the body of the milestone
-- **Milestones:** Add the issue to a milestone that represents a 30k deliverable
+- **Milestones per 30k:** Add the issue to a milestone that represents a 30k deliverable
 - **Labels:** Tag the issue with a label that represents a 30k deliverable
 - **Deliverable column:** Add a custom "deliverable" column to the GitHub projects with values representing each 30k deliverable
 - **Reserved phrase:** Use a reserved phrase to tag a 30k deliverable in the body of the issue